InfantEudora/win32_transparent/readme.md

 ### Doing:
 - [x] Load materials from OBJ file and store them somewhere so they can be indexed / adressed.
 - [x] Set a camera's initial position and lookat to something.
 It should have an up vector change.
-- [ ] Automatically merge different materials based on name.
+- [x] Automatically merge different materials based on name.
 And auto assign to an object on mesh load from OBJ.
+- [ ] Auto load texture data from .mat file.

 ### ToDo's
 - [ ] eye_position setting is not working on AMD...?